yogdagharat/Multiverse/README.md

 $ docker exec -it <container-id> /bin/bash
 ```

-- This will allow you to run commands on the Jupyter Notebook server through your terminal.
+- This step will allow you to run commands on the Jupyter Notebook server through your terminal.

-- Navigate to the code directory
+- Navigate to the code directory.

 ```
 $ cd work/[DIR]